 Baron & Budd Mesothelioma Cancer Victims Memorial Scholarship

 Open to students who have been affected by cancer.
 Students must write an essay (800-1250 words) or create a 2-3 minute video, students answering the question, “How has cancer impacted your life?”
 It can be any kind of cancer.
 These questions must also be answered, “How has receiving a cancer diagnosis for you or your loved one impacted your life?
 How did it impact you while your loved one was fighting their illness?
 What hardships did you or your family experience?
 How will this scholarship help you to reach your academic goals?”

 The focus of the scholarship is supporting secondary education for Leukemia/Lymphoma patients and survivors and/or children of non-surviving Leukemia/Lymphoma patients.

 Available to provide financial assistance to college students in their pursuit of a higher education who have previously or are currently diagnosed with cancer.
 High school seniors or current college students are eligible for these scholarships.
 Students must currently maintain residency in the State of California or be accepted into a two or four-year higher education institution located in the State of California.

-Open to students that are legal residents of the United States of America pursuing undergraduate or graduate studies who have been diagnosed with or treated for a cancer or chronic disease.
+Open to students that are legal residents of the United States of America pursuing undergraduate or graduate studies and who have been diagnosed with or treated for cancer or a chronic disease.

 This scholarship is for students who are between 17 – 24 years of age, have experienced the death of a parent or legal guardian, and will be attending college, university, or trade school in the US or Puerto Rico in the upcoming fall semester.
 The cause of death does not have to be cancer.